 Here’s how to get your product listed in Pick n Pay:

-Step 1: Business registration
+Step 1: Business Registration

 According to the Pick n Pay website, you must have a registered business that is already operating.
-You must make sure that your business complies with the industry specific sector laws and regulations such as annual registration of CIPC Annual returns, health and safety, food safety, ethical employment, (skills development levy) and labour practices (UIF and PAYE).
+You must make sure that your business complies with the industry-specific sector laws and regulations such as annual registration of CIPC Annual returns, health and safety, food safety, ethical employment, skills development levy and labour practices (UIF and PAYE).

-Step 2: Product development
+Step 2: Product Development

-Pick n Pay’s merchandising strategy has the following categories: Groceries and General Merchandise; Bakery; Butchery; fresh Convenience (chilled or frozen ready to eat products); Clothing; Private Brands; Perishables and Fresh Produce.
+Pick n Pay’s merchandising strategy has the following categories: Groceries and General Merchandise; Bakery; Butchery; fresh Convenience (chilled or frozen ready-to-eat products); Clothing; Private Brands; Perishables and Fresh Produce.

-If you are supplying food products, you will need to comply with Pick n Pay’s mandatory minimum food safety requirements.
-You will also need to understand how your product fits into Pick n Pay’s merchandising strategy.
+If you are supplying food products, you need to comply with Pick n Pay’s mandatory minimum food safety requirements.
+You also need to understand how your product fits into Pick n Pay’s merchandising strategy.

-Step 3: Bookkeeping and cash flow
+Step 3: Bookkeeping and Cash Flow

 Create a solid business plan that includes cash flow projections and financials.
 It is advisable to seek advice from a professional like an accountant or bookkeeper.

-Step 4: Products and labelling
+Step 4: Products and Labelling

 According to this SME South Africa article, packaging and labelling of products must not mislead or deceive consumers, or make any representation about a supplier or any goods or services unless there are reasonable grounds for believing that the representation is true.